jake-knerr/js-style-guide/README.md

 export class Kls {}
 ```

-#### A module's file name is a descriptive lowerCamelCase nounal name.
+#### A module's filename is a descriptive lowerCamelCase nounal name.
 Even for modules that only export a single function, the name should be nounal.

 > Why?
 Files are nouns, not verbs.